inanna-malick/akka-streams-example/README.md

 "Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure on the JVM."

-Akka Streams provides a DSL for constructing streams from composable high level descriptions that are then materialized to create running streams.
+Akka Streams provides a DSL for describing stream processing steps that are then materialized to create reactive streams implemented on top of Akka actors.
 In this post I describe the process of using akka-streams to fetch the most popular comments on reddit for some set of subreddits and persist word counts.

 API Sketch:
 -----------